-- You will no longer be required to make a full withdrawal election after you turn 701/2 and are separated.
-(You will still need to receive IRS-required minimum distributions (RMDs).)
+- You will no longer need to make a full withdrawal election after you turn 701/2 and are separated from federal service.
+(You will still need to receive IRS required minimum distributions (RMDs).)

-- you’ll be able to take up to four age-based in-service withdrawals per calendar year;
+- you’ll be able to take up to four age-based in-service withdrawals per calendar year1;

 - you’ll be able to take partial withdrawals while you’re receiving post-separation installment payments; and